fferflo/einx/readme.md

 ### Brief notation

-To improve the readability of Einstein-inspired notation, einx adds optional brief notations for the different types of operations.
+To improve the readability of Einstein-inspired notation, einx adds optional brief notations for different types of operations.

 #### Reduction